truenas/documentation/content/TruenasApps/UsingCustomApp.md

 Enter the Compose YAML file in **Custom Config**.

-Ensure the Compose file begins with a top-level element, such as `name:` or `services:`.
+Begin the Compose file with a top-level element, such as `name:` or `services:`.
 See the Docker [Compose file reference](https://docs.docker.com/reference/compose-file/) for more information.
-Begin the Compose file with a top-level element, such as `name:` or `services:`.
 As Compose files can be complex and YAML relies on indentation and whitespace to define structure and hierarchy, we recommend writing the file in a stand-alone code editor before pasting the completed content into the **Custom Config** field.

 Click **Save** to begin deployment of the app.